JocaPC/qpi/doc/QueryStatistics.md

 Query Performance Insight library enables you to analyze query and plan performance information.

 ## Query runtime performance
-QPI library enables you to easily get information about the query plan performance using `qpi.query_stats` view.
+QPI library enables you to easily get information about the query plan performance using `qpi.query_exec_stats` view.
 ```
 SELECT *,
 		log_throughput_kbps = log_bytes_used_kb /interval_mi /60
-FROM qpi.query_stats
+FROM qpi.query_exec_stats
 ```

-In order to get the query performance information on some specific time interval, you can use `qpi.query_stats_as_of` function:
+In order to get the query performance information on some specific time interval, you can use `qpi.query_exec_stats_as_of` function:
 ```
 SELECT *
-FROM qpi.query_stats_as_of( '2018-02-25T16:30:00.0000' );
+FROM qpi.query_exec_stats_as_of( '2018-02-25T16:30:00.0000' );
 ```

 This query will return the same information as the previous one, but in the time window for the date provided as the argument.
 Time window is the Query Store interval length for this period.